 77-5206.
 Board; officers; expenses.

 Once every two years, the members of the board shall elect a chairperson and a vice-chairperson.
 A member of the board may be reelected to the position of chairperson or vice-chairperson upon the discretion of the board.
-Members of the board shall be reimbursed for their actual and necessary expenses as provided in sections 81-1174 to 81-1177.
+Members of the board shall be reimbursed for expenses as provided in sections 81-1174 to 81-1177.